juanlucasrey/ad-hoc-old/README.md

 CMake and Boost required:

--for unix systems, install Boost and CMake with Brew or another package manager
+-for unix systems, install Boost and CMake with Brew, apt-get or another package manager

 -for Windows, install CMake from https://cmake.org/download/